-Alpaca fibre is one of the most luxurious fibres in the world.
-It comes in 22 officially recognised colours and every shade in between and of course can be blended or plyed (twisted) during processing to produce further variations.
+Alpaca fibre is one of the world’s most luxurious fibres.
+It grows in 22 officially recognised colours and every shade in between and of course can be blended or plyed (twisted) during processing to produce further variations.
 Alpaca fibre is harvested once a year at shearing.

-Knitters adore alpaca and rapidly become addicted to it once they have felt the softness and quality of the yarns.
-South Americans use a lot of heavy bright dyes on their yarns which suit the garments and products they want to make for their home market, however, here in Europe the attraction is the vast range of natural colours.
-The natural, subtle but expansive colour palette offered by the alpaca is one of its main attractions.
-In its natural state, undyed, it also comes with an environmental cache, making it very attractive to the 'green' market.
+Knitters (hands machine and industrial) revere quality alpaca yarns.
+South Americans use a lot of heavy bright dyes on the yarns which suits the garments and products that they want to make for their home market; however here in Europe the vast range of natural colour is the attraction.
+The natural, subtle yet extensive colour palette offered by alpaca fibre is one of its main attributes.
+In its natural undyed state, it also comes with significant environmental and ethical properties making it very attractive to the “green” maker and market.

 The BAS FIBRE COMMITTEE aims to provide a focus through which the membership can advance their initiatives towards the creation of a viable commercial market for alpaca fibre and products in the UK.

 Join the British Alpaca Society today and become part of a national community, dedicated to all things alpaca.
 Membership offers knowledge, networking and support to help you protect your investment and work towards your own alpaca aspiration.